hmcts/backstage-portal/UPGRADE_README.md

 2. **Performance**: Faster and more responsive experience
 3. **Features**: Access to new Backstage features

-**Key takeaway**: The custom Microsoft authentication plugin (~50 lines of custom auth logic) has been completely replaced with Backstage's standard Microsoft authentication module, resulting in simpler, more maintainable, and more secure authentication.
+**Key takeaway**: Multiple custom plugins and logic (~200+ lines of custom code) have been completely replaced with Backstage's standard modules, resulting in simpler, more maintainable, and more secure implementations.
+This includes custom authentication, API catalog providers, healthcheck functionality, and legacy backend plugins.

 ## 🎉 Conclusion